-Astrid is described as having a voice like a cocktail of steel and silk.
+Helen Astrid (Soprano) is described as having a voice like a cocktail of steel and silk.
 She continues to amaze audiences with her daring heartfelt sincerity.
-“My songs comes from deep from within, flowing from the pit of my stomach to the keys on a piano.
-I’m inspired by a wide variety of artists from Aretha Franklin, Candi Staaton, Sarah Vaughan, Lionel Ritchie, Kirk Franklin, Frank McComb, Ray Charles, Betty Writght, Cece Winans, Michael McDonald…. it’s about people identifing with my music; this is how I express who I am.
+“My songs come from deep from within, flowing from the pit of my stomach to the keys on a piano.
+I’m inspired by a wide variety of artists from Aretha Franklin, Candi Staaton, Sarah Vaughan, Stravinsky, Bach, Kirk Franklin, Frank McComb, Ray Charles and Betty Wright.
+It’s about people identifying with my music; this is how I express who I am.
 In my life, anyone I’ve loved has either walked away or died.
 My music is real; it cuts like a knife and at the same time fills me with hope.”

 When not playing to packed houses Helen regularly broadcasts on radio and TV.
 Her credits include C4’s What the Butler Saw and a guest appearance on The Paul O’Grady Show and BBC 1 News, singing her song for the 2012 Olympics.
 In 2005 she founded The Helen Astrid Singing Academy and has written her fist book, ‘Singing Tips at your Finger Tips’ featured in August issue The Singer Magazine.